 If you experience engine knock, make sure you are using the fuel type recommended by the manufacturer.
 You could also add an octane booster to improve the octane and hopefully kill the knock.

-3. Add Fuel Detergent
+#3.
+Add Fuel Detergent.

-Most automotive fuel contains some detergent to prevent carbon from building up on the cylinder walls and spark plug electrodes.
 Carbon buildup can cause hotspots and premature fuel-air detonation and knocking noise.
 Supplemental fuel cleaner can help remove carbon and eliminate engine knock.

-4. Clean the Combustion Chamber
+#4.
+Clean the Combustion Chamber.

 The accumulation of carbon deposits in the combustion chamber decreases the volume and increases compression.
 The accumulation disrupts the combustion process, reduces firing efficiency, and reduces the power cycle.